-Cumulative Flow Diagrams keep track of how Issues move across each of your team's pipelines within each ZenHub Workspace you work in.
+Cumulative flow diagrams keep track of how issues move across each of your team's pipelines within each ZenHub Workspace you work in.

-As Issues flow across the Board, use the diagram to visualize Issue throughput.
+As issues flow across the Board, use the diagram to visualize issue throughput.
 Throughput helps teams track not only how much work is accumulating within each pipeline across a set date range, but also helps shed light on bottlenecks and areas for process improvements.

-Getting familiar with the basics of the Cumulative Flow Diagram
+Get familiar with the basics of the Cumulative Flow Diagram

 Regardless of the methodology your team uses, because work is organized in stages and workflows, the Cumulative Flow Diagram surfaces process improvement opportunities and process bottlenecks.
 Understanding where work is accumulating is powerful to help teams ensure a streamlined movement of work across any release cycle.